kumahq/kuma-website/docs/README.md

 ::: slot masthead-sub-title

-## The open-source control plane for your Service Mesh, delivering high performance and reliability.
+## The open-source control plane to build your Mesh, delivering high performance and reliability.

 :::